 Andy Warhol 1980s

-Warhol died in 1987 due to complications following an operation.
+Warhol passed away in Manhattan at 6:32 AM on February 22nd, 1987, at 58 years old.
+He died in his sleep due to complications following an operation.
 As per his desire, the Andy Warhol Foundation for the Visual Arts was established after his death.